 These scrumptious Paleo Chocolate Chip Muffins are simple to make, and ready to devour in less than thirty minutes.
-A fresh-baked, tender, chocolatey gluten-free muffin that’s healthy and satisfying.
+A fresh-baked, tender, chocolatey paleo muffin that’s healthy and satisfying.

-Are you looking for a simple, healthy muffin recipe.
+Are you looking for a simple, healthy paleo muffin recipe.
 One that you can whip up in less than five minutes in the morning?
 I love easy recipes, especially ones that I can throw together in a flash.

-With two little ones at home, and us having to get out of the house early each day, I usually bake up a batch of muffins on Sunday night.
+With two little ones at home, and us having to get out of the house early each day, I usually bake up a batch of paleo muffins on Sunday night.

-Depending on what we did over the weekend, I don’t always get around to making a batch of muffins.
-That’s when I turn to simple muffin recipes.
+Depending on what we did over the weekend, I don’t always get around to making a batch of paleo muffins.
+That’s when I turn to easy paleo muffin recipes.
 Recipes with minimal cleanup, take only a few minutes to throw together, and can be done baking by the time I get out of the shower (I don’t take super long showers).

 I’ve been relying on Paleo muffins lately and have been switching them out for regular gluten-free muffins.
 So far my girls haven’t noticed.